-Because the technology behind alternative data is often advanced, it can often provide more real-time insights than traditional data (which tends to have a lag period.)
+Because the technology used to gather alternative data is often advanced, it can often provide more real-time insights than traditional data (which tends to have a significant lag period.)
 These insights are also multilateral, meaning that they offer more than one basic layer of information that can be used and accepted by different groups.

 Traditional data will remain useful to investors and analysts, but the addition of alternative data sets provides an additional source to use for making more accurate predictions and business decisions.

 Alternative data is a catch-all term that describes literally thousands of different types of data.
 That said, certain sources of data are already common in the practice of providing investment and financial insight, while other types of alternative data remain relatively rare and untapped.

 Have you ever wondered about the coincidental timing of that Target ad for half-priced bottled water just as you pull into the parking lot of the retail giant on a hot summer day?
 Knowing the exact time and location to post advertisements isn’t a coincidence at all.
 It’s geolocation at work.

 Geolocation data is created when individuals use their cell phones.
 The mobile phone carriers can track the location of the person by mapping the GPS data from their phones moving through different cell service providers’ networks.

 Specifically, geolocation works by tracking the location, in terms of latitude and longitude, of an electronic device connected to the internet or using cellular data.